Higher chromatic Thom spectra via unstable homotopy theory: Introduction

 The first hint of $\tmf$ being a generalized Thom spectrum comes from a conjecture of Hopkins and Hahn regarding a construction of the truncated Brown-Peterson spectra $\BP{n}$ as Thom spectra.
 To state this conjecture, we need to recall some definitions.
 Recall (see \cite{dhs-i}) that $X(n)$ denotes the Thom spectrum of the map $\Omega \SU(n)\to \Omega \SU\simeq \BU$.
 Upon completion at a prime $p$, the spectra $X(k)$ for $p^n\leq k\leq p^{n+1}-1$ split as a direct sum of suspensions of certain homotopy commutative ring spectra $T(n)$, which in turn filter the gap between the $p$-complete sphere spectrum and $\BPP$ (in the sense that $T(0) = \S$ and $T(\infty) = \BPP$).
-Then: \begin{conjecture}[Hahn, Hopkins] There is a map $f:\Omega^2 S^{|v_n|+3}\to \B\GL_1(T(n))$, which detects an indecomposable element $v_n\in \pi_{|v_n|} T(n)$ on the bottom cell of the source, whose Thom spectrum is a form of $\BP{n-1}$. \end{conjecture} The primary obstruction to proving that a map $f$ as in Conjecture \ref{hopkins-conj} exists stems from the failure of $T(n)$ to be an $\E{3}$-ring (due to Lawson; \cite[Example 1.5.31]{lawson-dl}).
+Then: \begin{conjecture}[Hahn, Hopkins; unpublished] There is a map $f:\Omega^2 S^{|v_n|+3}\to \B\GL_1(T(n))$, which detects an indecomposable element $v_n\in \pi_{|v_n|} T(n)$ on the bottom cell of the source, whose Thom spectrum is a form of $\BP{n-1}$. \end{conjecture} The primary obstruction to proving that a map $f$ as in Conjecture \ref{hopkins-conj} exists stems from the failure of $T(n)$ to be an $\E{3}$-ring (due to Lawson; \cite[Example 1.5.31]{lawson-dl}).
+If $R$ is an $\E{1}$- or $\E{2}$-ring spectrum, let $\fr{Z}_3(R)$ denote the $\E{2}$-topological Hochschild cohomology of $R$ (see Definition \ref{ek-1-center}).
 Hahn suggested that one way to get past the failure of $T(n)$ to be an $\E{3}$-ring would be via the following conjecture: \begin{conjecture}[Hahn] There is an indecomposable element $v_n\in \pi_{|v_{n}|} T(n)$ which lifts to the $\E{2}$-topological Hochschild cohomology $\fr{Z}_3(X(p^n))$ of $X(p^n)$. \end{conjecture} We do not know how to prove this conjecture (and have no opinion on whether or not it is true).
 We shall instead show that Conjecture \ref{hopkins-conj} is implied by the two conjectures alluded to above.
 We shall momentarily state these conjectures precisely as Conjectures \ref{moore-splitting} and \ref{centrality-conj}; let us first state our main results.